NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 The easiest way to start developing a Hardhat 3 plugin is by creating a new repository based on the [Hardhat 3 plugin template](https://github.com/nomicfoundation/hardhat3-plugin-template/).

-To use it, click [here](https://github.com/new?template_name=hardhat3-plugin-template&template_owner=NomicFoundation) and follow the instructions on the GitHub.
-Once the creation process is ready, you'll have a new repository with all the boilerplate to create a plugin and to follow this tutorial.
+To use it, click [here](https://github.com/new?template_name=hardhat3-plugin-template&template_owner=NomicFoundation) and follow the instructions on GitHub.
+Once the repository is created, you'll have all the boilerplate needed to create a plugin and follow this tutorial.

 You should clone it on your development machine, as that's where you'll be working.
 The rest of this tutorial will assume that you are working on the `main` branch of your new repository.